heig-vd-dai-course/heig-vd-dai-course/11.03-ssh-and-scp/01-course-material/README.md

 ### What did you do and learn?

-In this chapter, you have had a refresh about security and learned how to use SSH to connect to a remote machine.
+In this course, you had a refresher on security and learned how to use SSH to connect to a remote machine.
 You have also learned how to copy files from/to a remote machine with SCP.

 SSH and SCP are very useful tools to connect to a remote machine and copy files from/to a remote machine.
-They are widely used in the industry and you will use it for the practical work in the next chapters.
+They are widely used in the industry and you will use them for the practical work in the next courses.

 ### Test your knowledge